What MCAT Scores Do You Need to Get Into Medical School (2026-2027)?

 Click here to read more about AMCAS Work & Activities Section (With Examples): The Ultimate Guide.

-The NYU Medical School acceptance rate is 2.1% making it one of the most competitive medical schools in the country.
+The NYU Medical School acceptance rate is approximately 2.4% making it one of the most competitive medical schools in the country.

 NYU holds Multiple Mini Interviews with eight different stations that lasts about one hour in total.
 The MMI interview is a situational interview where you will be evaluated on "your decision-making, critical-thinking, and communication skills as they relate to healthcare and social issues."
 Like many medical schools in the U.S., NYU's MMI is a hybrid model and includes one traditional interview station that lasts 12 minutes.
 During this interview you will be asked typical one one one interview questions.
 NYU conducts a 360 degree interview meaning that faculty, medical students and staff who are trained in the MMI will assess and interview you.